 Talking to Your Doctor

-GP appointments can feel short, and it is easy to forget important questions in the moment.
+Appointments with your doctor can feel short, and it is easy to forget important questions in the moment.
 Coming prepared with the right questions can help you get the information you need and take an active role in your bone health.
 Below are questions grouped by situation — pick the ones that are most relevant to you.

 Tip: Write down your questions before your appointment.
 If you have a lot of concerns, let the receptionist know when booking so a longer appointment can be arranged.
 You can also bring a family member or carer for support.